 Dynamics of exoplanet systems.
-(1) (Manuscript in preparation) Together with Dr. E. Budding, a theoretical model to explain anomalies in photometric and spectroscopic measurements of exoplanet transits in several systems, using data primarily from the Kepler mission.
-This past year, the model has been developed to include interaction of the normal mode oscillations of a rotating host star with the orbiting exoplanet, without the assumption that the rotation and orbital axes are aligned - as has been the case in the literature.
-Interaction of rotational and orbital motion causing resonance effects between the stellar precession and nutation and orbital motion of the transiting exoplanet.
-These interactions are expected to be dynamically complex, and will be studied analytically and numerically, to compare with available obsrvational data on the growing list of systems with unaligned rotation and orbital axes.
-This work is based on earlier (1987-88) work on resonant rotational/orbital interactions in binary star systems, published in Monthly Notices of the Royal Astronomical Society.
+(1) (Manuscript in preparation) Collaborating with with Dr. E. Budding (Carter O bservatory, Wellington, New Zealand), a theoretical model to explain anomalies in photometric and spectroscopic measurements of exoplanet transits in several systems, using data primarily from the Kepler mission.
+The model has been develop ed to include interaction of the normal mode oscillations of a rotating host star with an orbiting exoplanet, without assuming alignment of the rotation and orb ital axes (as has been the case in the literature).
+Rotational-orbital motion in teraction causing resonance effects give rise to significant orbital precession and nutation.
+The effects, which occur mainly in exoplanetary systems hosted by early-type stars, are at the limit of detectability by the Kepler mission data, but may well be within reach of modern missions, such as TESS and Webb space tel escopes.
+These interactions have been shown to be dynamically complex: initial a nalyses and numerical experiments indicate the resonance-induced orbital precess ion effects are comparable to "classical" (rotationdistortion induced) precession.
+Observational data of systems with unaligned rotation and orbital axes are becoming more plentiful and accurate, and the predictions of this paper will soon be within reach of modern exoplanet system measurements.
+This work is an ext ension of much earlier work, published in 2 papers in Monthly Notices of the Roy al Astronomical Society (1987-1988).

-(2) Effects of stellar winds on orbital period changes in sdOB-type binary systems In collaboration with Dr. D. Kilkenny (Univ.
+(2) Effects of stellar winds on orbital period changes in sdOB-type binary systems.
+In collaboration with Dr. D. Kilkenny (Univ.
 Western Cape, South Africa) and Dr. A.E.
 Lynas-Gray (Univ.
-College London, UK), I am developing a model for stellar winds in subdwarf B-type binary systems, in order to explain observational data on orbital period changes in these systems.
+College London, UK), we are developing a model for stellar winds in subdwarf B-type binary systems, in order to explain observational data on orbital period changes in these systems.
 This work is and a continuation of a project on the effects of stellar winds arising from the late-type secondary in these systems caused by irradiation by the hot subdwarf primary component.
 We are attempting to model the interaction of the wind with the magnetic field of the secondary, to try to explain the observed period changes in these systems, several of which cannot be explained by other mechanisms (e.g., Applegate mechanism, exoplanets, gravitational radiation).
 A simple model has previously been derived, but a more comprehensive one is under investigation.